List of Marks & Spencer brands: Major product lines

 The company put its main emphasis on quality, including a 1957 stocking size measuring system.
 For most of its history, it has also had a reputation for offering fair value for money.

 The synthetic fibre Tricell was first used in 1957 and lasted until the 1970s and another synthetic fibre called Courtelle was first launched nationally by Marks & Spencer during 1960 and also lasted well into the 1970s.
 Machine washable wool first appeared in 1972 and Lycra hosiery first came in during 1986.

 M&S launched their own brands of domestic products, such as washing powder and aluminium foil in 1972, under the brand name of 'House-care'.

 M&S has sold Christmas cakes and Christmas puddings since 1958.
 In an effort to improve the quality of their Swiss rolls, they hired the food expert Nat Goldberg, who made a major improvement across their entire cake range, which had lost the public's favour a few years earlier.
 As a later measure to improve food quality food labelling was improved and "sell by dates" were phased in between 1970 and 1972.

 Boil-in-the-bag and sachet meals were first pioneered by M&S in 1972 and the award-winning Gastropub food range was launched in 2004.
-The 'Melting middle chocolate pudding' campaign of 2005 led to a remarkable 3,000% rise in chocolate pudding sales, something that has not re-occurred since.
+The 'Melting middle chocolate pudding' campaign of 2005 led to a remarkable 3,000% rise in chocolate pudding sales, something that has not reoccurred since.

 The successful Autograph brand was launched in 2000 and was originally meant to be for men, but had now moved on to cover children and women by 2005.
 The 1996–1997 'Orient Express Tagged' brand was the first of numerous new brands, most of which were in feminine and children's clothes.
 The 'Orient Express Tagged' brand was part of the inspiration behind the 'Portfolio' brand.
 The men's Autograph brand was then launched in 2000 and continues to this day.

-The Percy Pigs sweets were first created in 1995 and the billionth "Percy Pig" sweet was sold by the October 2007.
+The Percy Pigs sweets were first created in 1992 and the billionth Percy Pig sweet was sold by October 2007.

 M&S's relatively successful interior design 'Homeware' brand was launched in 2005 and renamed 'Home' in 2006.
 It features products like vases, furniture, beds etc.

 Plus range maternity – larger sizes of maternity clothes – were absorbed into the already existing 'Limited Collection Maternity', under the name of 'M&S Maternity' in 2008 to simplify administration.

 The women's 'Perfect' and 'Essential' sub-brands were largely relaunched in 2009 as the 'Portfolio' range, but without the high end designer blouses.
 Perfect still operates in men's rain coats and cookware.
 Perfect was relaunced in January 2010 as a seasonal sub-brand of Portfolio.